-Scheme of Examination and Instructions to the Paper-setter and the students as for the syllabus of Pass Course (Semester V) for the subject opted by the student.
+Syllabus, Scheme of Examination and Instructions to the Paper-setter and the students will be same as prescribed for the Pass Course (Semester V) for the subject.

-Session-2014-15 Semester VI Course XXVI History of English Literature (1914-1968)
+B.A.
+(Hons.)
+English Session 2014-15 Semester-VI Course XXVI History of English Literature (1914-1968)